PatriQ7/banjo-task-web/README.md

-# CF-Frontend
+# Web of Banjo task
-Patrick task for CS
+Patrick task for Banjo task